The April Fools: Production

+Jack Lemmon bought the property through his independent film production company, Jalem Production, in August 1965.
+The film was to be produced by Gordon Carroll, who was vice-president of Jalem Productions, and the producers signed Stuart Rosenberg to direct the picture, who was under a five-year, three-film non-exclusive contract with the company.
+It was supposed to be the first film made by Rosenberg for Jalem Productions, but Cool Hand Luke was filmed and released first.

 The female lead was originally going to be played by Shirley MacLaine, but she was not available due to commitments on Sweet Charity and campaigning for Robert F. Kennedy.
 Catherine Deneuve was cast instead.
 On 22 July 1968, filming began in New York City.
 On 23 October 1968, Variety announced filming completion.

+Release

+The film opened on May 28, 1969 at the New Embassy Theatre and the Pacific East theatre in New York City.
+It grossed $42,000 in its opening week.
+After three weeks exclusively in New York, it also opened in Chicago and Philadelphia before expanding to 18 more cities a week later.
+It reached number one at the US box office in July after eight weeks of release.

 Reception

 A reviewer for The New York Times wrote that the film "manipulates its stereotypes with elegance and style. ...
-The best things in the movie, however, are the extraordinarily good supporting performances by Peter Lawford (Miss Deneuve's husband), Jack Weston, Harvey Korman, Sally Kellerman, and by two stars who invented movie elegance almost 30 years ago, Charles Boyer and Myrna Loy."
+The best things in the movie, however, are the extraordinarily good supporting performances by Peter Lawford (as Miss Deneuve's husband), Jack Weston, Harvey Korman, Sally Kellerman, and by two stars who invented movie elegance almost 30 years ago, Charles Boyer and Myrna Loy."

 Paperback novelization

-Published slightly in advance of the film's release (as was the usual custom of the era), a paperback screenplay novelization by the ubiquitous and gifted tie-in scribe William Johnston was issued by Popular Library.
+Published slightly in advance of the film's release (as was the usual custom of the era), a paperback screenplay novelization by the tie-in scribe William Johnston was issued by Popular Library.